olaoyefaith/netflixcloneDevSecOps-Project/README.md

-# Basic CI/CD Pipeline Setup using Jenkins, Git, Docker, SonarQube, Trivy, and Dependency Check
+# CI/CD Pipeline Setup with Jenkins, Git, Docker, SonarQube, Trivy, Dependency Check, Terraform for AKS, and ArgoCD

 ## 1. Introduction

 ### 1.1 Purpose
-This document provides a comprehensive guide to set up a basic CI/CD pipeline using Jenkins, Git, Docker, SonarQube, Trivy, and Dependency Check.
-The pipeline aims to automate the building, testing, and deployment of software projects, ensuring continuous integration and delivery.
+This guide outlines the setup of a comprehensive CI/CD pipeline using Jenkins, Git, Docker, SonarQube, Trivy, Dependency Check, Terraform for AKS cluster provisioning, and ArgoCD for application deployment.
+It focuses on automating software project building, testing, AKS cluster creation, and application deployment, ensuring continuous integration and delivery.

 ### 1.2 Scope
 This guide is intended for software developers, DevOps engineers, and individuals involved in software development and deployment processes.